It is easy to dismiss company declarations of “customer first” as marketing tripe.

 The realignment has reduced emergency orders in the aftersales network by 40 percent since it started.

-Navistar’s service partnership with Love’s Travel Stops & Country Stores and its Speedco affiliate went live on August 1.
-The additional 326 locations and 1,300 technicians make Navistar’s service network the industry’s largest with more than 1,000 sites in North America.
+Navistar’s service partnership with Love’s Travel Stops & Country Stores and its Speedco affiliate went live on Aug.
+1. The additional 326 locations and 1,300 technicians make Navistar’s service network the industry’s largest, with more than 1,000 sites in North America.

 The companies spent four months traveling the country with six training trailers.
 Love’s technicians experienced classroom, online and hands-on training to perform work with service repair times of three hours or less.